Choosing the Right Mold Testing Company

 Dealing with mold properly requires a little homework, but your property is a major investment and worth the time and trouble.
 If you follow these simple rules, you’ll have no trouble finding a testing company that will give you accurate information, and that’s a big step in the right direction.

-Guzi-West provides mold inspection and consulting services across northern California.
-If you’re worried that mold may be growing in your house or business, give us a call!
+Guzi-West provides mold testing services across northern California.
+If you’re worried that mold may be growing in your house or business, give us a call or contact us here!
 We’ll answer any questions you have and we’ll provide an accurate mold inspection to determine what kind of mold you’re dealing with if you choose to hire us.